mdn/content/files/en-us/glossary/vendor_prefix/index.md

   - CodingScripting
   - Glossary
 ---
-Browser used to add prefixes to experimental or nonstandard CSS properties and JavaScript APIs, so developers could experiment with new ideas while—in theory—preventing their experiments from being relied upon and then breaking web developers' code during the standardization process.
+Browser vendors used to add prefixes to experimental or nonstandard CSS properties and JavaScript APIs, so developers could experiment with new ideas.
+This, in theory, helped to prevent their experiments from being relied upon and then breaking web developers' code during the standardization process.

-Web developers included prefixed features on production Web sites, despite their experimental nature.
+Web developers included prefixed features on production websites, despite their experimental nature.
 This made it more difficult for browser vendors to ensure compatibility while working on new features.
-Including prefixed features also harmed smaller browsers who ended up having to add other browsers' prefixes in order to load popular web sites.
+Including prefixed features also harmed smaller browsers who ended up having to add other browsers' prefixes to load popular websites.

-Now, browsers place experimental features are "put behind a flag", with developers able to change browser configurations to enable testing up and coming features.
+Now, experimental features in browsers are "put behind a flag".
+This allows developers to change browser configurations to test upcoming features.
 Browsers now add experimental features behind user-controlled flags or preferences.
 Flags can be added for smaller specifications enabling reaching a stable state much more quickly.

 ## CSS prefixes

 The most common browser CSS prefixes you will see in older code bases include:

-- `-webkit-` (Chrome, Safari, newer versions of Opera and Edge, almost all iOS browsers including Firefox for iOS; basically, any WebKit or Chromium based browser)
+- `-webkit-` (Chrome, Safari, newer versions of Opera and Edge, almost all iOS browsers including Firefox for iOS; basically, any WebKit or Chromium-based browser)
 - `-moz-` (Firefox)
 - `-o-` (old pre-WebKit versions of Opera)
 - `-ms-` (Internet Explorer and Microsoft Edge, before Chromium)